UbaydullohML/AB300-AI-models/README.md

 to take a stream of the camera we need to create a file that includes the below code file will be provided.

-    vi postrouting.sh # input the codes like below image
+    vi postrouting.sh # input the code file
     # :wq

-we need to install iptables to use the code below:
+we need to install iptables to use the code

     sudo apt-get install iptables

 After running the code we let the rtsp TCP and udp address send and allow to 554 port on other device that we intend to use.

+Camera rtsp data

 ![image](https://github.com/UbaydullohML/AB300-AI-models/assets/75980506/6b22c8c9-c70d-452e-b097-da8dbb3ef5d9)